GrannyProgramming/AzureMLOpsInProduction/README.md

     - Authenticate with GitHub
     - Extract the configuration details from your JSON file for each environment
     - Log in to Azure and set up the corresponding service principal for each environment
-    - Gracefully update GitHub with the details for each environment
+    - Gracefully update GitHub with the details for each environment and thier respective secrets

 4. **Follow the Prompts**: 📢 The script will guide you through the rest of the process.
 It might ask for your GitHub credentials (if you haven't logged in before) or ask to create a service principal in Azure.